kevmo314/appendable/README.md

 ### Permissioning

-AppendableDB does not support permissioning because it assumes that the data is publicly readable.
+Appendable does not support permissioning because it assumes that the data is publicly readable.
 To accommodate permissions, we recomend guarding the access of your data files via your preferred authentication scheme.
 That is, create an index file for each user's data.
 For example, your static file content may look something like